 6. In a food processor, blitz the pesto herbs and garlic and slowly drizzle in the olive oil.
 Taste and season.

 7. When the lamb is cooked, take out the shanks and place in a roasting tray and cover with foil.
 Place in a low oven to keep warm.
-Strain the remaining juices back into a wide pan, discarding the vegetables and herbs.
+Strain the remaining juices through a sieve, back into a wide pan, discarding the strained vegetables and herbs.

 8. Reduce the cooking liquid by 2/3 or until thick and syrupy.
 Taste and season to correct the jus to the right flavour and concentration.
 Keep warm over a low heat.